ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

 reproducible analysis pipeline for the letter.

-The overall goal of the code is to produce a fully Bayesian forecast for the chance of a `REACH <https://ui.adsabs.harvard.edu/abs/2022NatAs...6..984D/abstract>`__ like experiment making a significant detection of the 21-cm global signal, given a noise level.
+The overall goal of the code is to produce a fully Bayesian forecast for the chance of a `REACH <https://ui.adsabs.harvard.edu/abs/2022NatAs...6..984D/abstract>`__-like experiment making a significant detection of the 21-cm global signal, given a noise level.
 It also produces figures showing how this conclusion changes with fixed astrophysical parameters and provides a way to validate the forecast through blind coverage